deepamarti/griplateralityinterface/docs/readme.md

 # ECS 193 Team 9, Grip Symmetry Measure Website

-Website to connect via bluetooth to hand dynomometer to collect grip strength measurements and calculate a ratio based on noramative data.
+Website to connect via bluetooth to hand dynamometer to collect grip strength measurements and calculate a ratio based on normative data.
 Made in collaboration with the UC Davis Biomechanics, Rehabilitation, and Integrative Neuroscience (BRaIN) Lab.

 ## Developers
 - Deepa Marti